-They talk about the foolish cow in one meadow on a hillside who sees another meadow over on a hillside on the other side of a ravine.
+They talk about the foolish cow who was in one meadow and sees another meadow over on the other side.
 It wonders: "What is the grass like over there?
 What is the water like over there?
 Let's go see."
-Because she's foolish and inexperienced, she walks down the ravine, she gets all tangled up in the rocks and gullies so that she can't get over to the other hillside and she can't get back to where she was before.
-This stands for a person who's too eager to keep jumping through one level of concentration to the next, to the next, to the next, when you really haven't yet gotten to explore and know the level you're on.
+Because she is foolish and inexperienced, she walks down the ravine, she gets all tangled up in the rocks and gullies so that she can't get over to the far side of the hill and she can't get back to where she was before.
+This stands for a person who is too eager to keep jumping through one level of concentration to the next, to the next, when you really haven't yet gotten to explore and know the level you're on.

-But once you have explored, then the teaching on emptiness basically asks you to look to see: Where is there disturbance in your concentration, and where is there not?
-What things have you let go of when you're in a particular state?
+But once you have explored, then the teaching on emptiness basically asks you to look to see where is there disturbance in your concentration, and where is there not.
+What things have you let go of when you are in a particular state?
 What things are you still holding on to?
-Holding on to a particular perception will have an element of disturbance.
+The holding on to a particular perception will have an element of disturbance.

-So this is what the teaching on emptiness is about: looking very clearly at where the disturbance is in your mind, and realize that there's a noble truth buried in there.
-But you also need the lack of disturbance to give you the steadiness and stillness to create the background against which you can see the disturbance more and more clearly.
+So this is what the teaching on emptiness is about: looking very clearly at where the disturbance is in your mind, and realize that there is a noble truth buried in there.
+But, you also need the lack of disturbance to give you the steadiness and stillness that create the background against which you can see the disturbance more and more clearly.

 It's like going into a house where the refrigerator is running.
-There may be other noises going on at the same time, but you can't hear them because the hum of the refrigerator disguises them.
-But once the refrigerator suddenly stops humming, you hear other things: the drops of the water from the faucet, a leak in the toilet.
+There may be other noises going on at the same time, but you can't hear them because of the hum of the refrigerator disguising them.
+But once the refrigerator suddenly stops humming, you hear other things: the drop of the water in the faucet, a leak in the toilet.
 In other words, the lack of disturbance is what allows the very subtle disturbances to suddenly stand out.

 So this is one of the reasons why we're working on concentration: to create that background of stillness against which the very subtle movements of the mind, those barely conscious intentions, create stress, create suffering based on ignorance.
-As we create less and less disturbance in the mind, we clear away the background so that ignorance has fewer places to hide.
+As we create less and less disturbance in the mind, we clear away the background so ignorance has fewer places to hide.
 So, both the disturbance and the lack of disturbance, the lack of quietude and the ability to create a sense of quietude in the mind: These are where you want to do your exploration.
-These are where you want to keep digging around, because it's in these these areas that buried treasure lies.
+These are where you want to keep digging around, because it's in these these area that buried treasure lies.
 Just keep it simple.

 You read the history of Buddhism, and the history of emptiness is very, very complex.
 The history gets in the way.
 The Buddha, on the other hand, kept it simple: Where is there disturbance?
 Where is there no disturbance?
-The ability to admit what is there and not add anything that is not there: That's what it means to dwell in emptiness.
-As you develop this awareness, this emptiness-dwelling gets more and more refined.
+The ability to admit what is there, and not add anything that is not there: That's what it means to dwell in emptiness.
+As you develop this awareness, this emptiness dwelling gets more and more refined.